Crataegus douglasii aka Black Hawthorn

 Black Hawthorn, River Hawthorn, Douglas Hawthorn

-How to care for Black Hawthorn
+How difficult is it to take care of Black Hawthorn

 With a bit of knowledge and dedication, you can successfully care for Black Hawthorn, making it a rewarding choice for those seeking a moderate challenge.